BOJ could cut ETF buying if inflation nears 2 percent - Harada

-TOKYO Bank of Japan board member Yutaka Harada said on Thursday the central bank could reduce or end purchases of exchange-traded funds (ETF) if inflation approaches its 2 percent target.
+TOKYO (Reuters) - Bank of Japan board member Yutaka Harada said on Thursday the central bank could reduce or end purchases of exchange-traded funds (ETF) if inflation approaches its 2 percent target.

 He also said the BOJ's current ultra-loose monetary policy is already bold enough, signalling that no additional stimulus was forthcoming in the near future.